-The letter comes and it is a complaint from an unhappy customer.
+The letter comes, and it is a complaint from an unhappy customer.
 The customer tells the story in clear detail.
-It’s obvious, we made a mistake.
+It’s obvious we made a mistake.
 This had nothing to do with an employee’s indifferent attitude.
 We just messed up.
 What happens next is that we respond to the customer, hoping to get their business […]

-The letter comes and it is a complaint from an unhappy customer.
+The letter comes, and it is a complaint from an unhappy customer.
 The customer tells the story in clear detail.
-It’s obvious, we made a mistake.
+It’s obvious we made a mistake.
 This had nothing to do with an employee’s indifferent attitude.
 We just messed up.

 The next day another letter comes.
 This time it is from an ecstatically happy customer.
-Not only were our people exhibiting amazing customer service, our system worked.
+Not only were our people exhibiting amazing customer service, but our system also worked.
 The customer felt we went above and beyond to take care of him.

 What happens next is we congratulate the people involved – maybe even give them a little recognition in front of their peers.
-And, that is it.
+And that is it.

-According to a recent issue of the Harvard Business Review, that focused on failure, this scenario, as it applies to failure in general, is very typical.
+According to a recent issue of the Harvard Business Review that focused on failure, this scenario, as it applies to failure in general, is very typical.
 We learn from our mistakes and simply celebrate our successes.
 Several of the articles on failure go on to say that we can learn as much, if not more, from our successes.
 So, I thought about how this applies to customer service.

-Years ago I took a course offered by the Afterburners, a group of former military fighter pilots who teach corporate America how to bring military strategy into their boardroom.
+Years ago, I took a course offered by the Afterburners, a group of former military fighter pilots who teach corporate America how to bring military strategy into their boardroom.
 One of the very powerful lessons I learned about the military way of “doing business” was that they debriefed after every mission – both failed and successful missions.
 To really get strong feedback, everyone in the debrief session went rankless.
 In other words, everybody was equal.
 Rank was not the issue.
-Open communication and feedback was more important than genuflecting to the higher ranking officers.
+Open communication and feedback was more important than genuflecting to the higher-ranking officers.

 Sign up for instant access to Shep’s research report on customer service and customer experience.